karoldziadkowiec/non-stationary-heat-transport-FEM/README.md

-# Simulation of the non-stationary heat transport process
+# Simulation of the non-stationary heat transport process (in progress)

 Software for simulating the non-stationary heat transport process using Finite Element Method (FEN) - popular method for numerically solving differential equations arising in engineering and mathematical modeling.